 This policy focuses on assessing and mitigating the environmental impact of AI, such as its carbon footprint and resource consumption.
 Incentivizing the use of AI in climate prediction and mitigation is encouraged.

-For instance, deploying AI to monitor deforestation and optimize renewable energy grids.
+For example, AI can be used to monitor deforestation and optimize renewable energy grids.

 Readiness assessment methodology (RAM)